John Draper: Phreaking

-Draper learned from Teresi that a toy whistle packaged in boxes of Cap'n Crunch cereal in 1963 emitted the same 2600-hertz tone precisely.
-The tone disconnected one end of the trunk while the still-connected side entered operator mode.
-The vulnerability they had exploited was limited to call-routing switches that relied on in-band signaling.
-The original discovery that the toy whistle could be used to generate the correct tone is credited to a Los Angeles-based phone phreaker who went by the pseudonym Sid Bernay.
+Draper learned from Teresi that a toy whistle packaged in boxes of Cap'n Crunch cereal in 1963 emitted a 2600-hertz tone.
+The discovery that the toy whistle could be used to generate the telephone network's 2600-hertz control tone was made by a Los Angeles-based phone phreaker who used the pseudonym Sid Bernay.
+The tone disconnected one end of a trunk while the still-connected side entered operator mode.
+The vulnerability was limited to call-routing switches that relied on in-band signaling.

-Learning of Draper's knowledge of electronic design, Teresi and other phreakers asked him to build a multifrequency tone generator, known informally as a blue box, that could play the 2600-hertz tone and other tones associated with controlling the phone network.
-Draper built his first crude electronic blue box and soon designed a more sophisticated one.
-By 1970, the phreaking hobby had spread, and its enthusiasts in the know had started to gather regularly on a conference call-like system they called 2111.
+Learning of Draper's knowledge of electronic design, Teresi and other phreakers asked him to build a multifrequency tone generator, known informally as a blue box, capable of generating the 2600-hertz tone and other tones used to control the telephone network.
+Draper built a crude electronic blue box and subsequently designed a more sophisticated version.
+By 1970, the phreaking hobby had spread, and its enthusiasts had begun gathering regularly on a conference call-like system they called 2111.
 The name came from a misconfigured teletype switching machine in British Columbia designed for connecting multiple teletype lines at once.
-The phreakers discovered that if they called the number at the same time, they would all be connected at once, creating a primitive conference call.
-During one of these calls, Draper took on the moniker Captain Crunch, inspired by the toy whistle.
+The phreakers discovered that if they called the number at the same time, they would all be connected, creating a primitive conference call.
+During one of these calls, Draper adopted the moniker Captain Crunch, inspired by the toy whistle.

-After 1980 and the introduction of Signalling System No. 7, the tones were largely deprecated and the whistles and blue boxes became useless for phone phreaking purposes.
-The whistles are considered collectible souvenirs of a bygone era, and the magazine 2600: The Hacker Quarterly, founded in 1984, is named after the tone.
+As telephone networks transitioned from in-band signaling to common-channel signaling systems such as Signalling System No. 7, blue boxes and 2600-hertz whistles ceased to work on upgraded portions of the network.
+The whistles subsequently became collectible souvenirs of the phone-phreaking era, and the magazine 2600: The Hacker Quarterly, founded in 1984, was named after the tone.